-Dr. Besim Ömer Paşa understood the importance of nurturing nursing for building a healthier society.
-He emphasized the importance of nurses participating in professional international conferences and the fact that it is a national pride to be a trained nurse.
-He was also determined to fight for nurses' legitimate for fare salary and not accept "national honor" as an alternative for that.
+Besim Ömer understood the importance of nurturing nursing for building a healthier society.
+He emphasized the importance of nurses participating in international professional conferences and the fact that it was a matter of national pride to be a trained nurse.
+He was also determined to fight for nurses’ rights to fair wages and to not accept “national honor” as an alternative to that.

-By expressing a dual approach, he successfully promoted integrating women as nurses into the Ottoman-Turkish labor world.
-Integrating women as nurses were much more complicated than other jobs in traditional society when physical and intimate contact and exposure of men's bodies to women were considered a forbidden taboo.
-In order to implement his plan regarding nursing care and to bridge the gap in nursing between the Ottoman Empire to Western countries, he defined military nursing roles using conservative, traditional, and gender characteristics' explanations and justifications to reduce objections from physicians and his colleagues from the Red Crescent committee and to persuade the female to volunteer for becoming a nurse.
+However ambiguous his attitudes were, he drew on them to successfully promote the integration of women as nurses into the Ottoman Turkish workforce.
+Integrating women as nurses in this way was more complicated than with other jobs, given that it was within a traditional society where intimate physical contact with and exposure to men’s bodies was considered a taboo for women.
+To implement his plans for nursing care and to bridge the gap between the Ottoman Empire to Western countries in this regard, he defined military nurses’ roles using conservative and traditional explanations and justifications of gender characteristics to minimize objections from physicians and Red Crescent colleagues and to persuade women to become nurses.

-Dr. Beshim Ömer's efforts to recruit and train qualified military nurses bore fruit in World War I when nurses proved themselves as professionals and sacrificed themselves to save the soldiers' lives.
-Dr. Yahub (Jacob), a physician, who served at the Red Crescent "Cağaloğlu" Hospital, Istanbul, during the Great War, described his military nurses' colleagues' devotion and contributions:
+Besim Ömer’s efforts to recruit and train qualified military nurses bore fruit in WWI when nurses proved themselves as professionals and sacrificed themselves to save the soldiers’ lives.
+Dr. Yahub, a physician who served at the Red Crescent Cağaloğlu Hospital in Istanbul during WWI, described his military nurse colleagues’ devotion and contribution in this way:

-"It is enough to see a Turkish woman at the head of a wounded person once in order to be convinced that she has acted with great humility and self-sacrifice.
+It is enough to see a Turkish woman at the head of a wounded person once to be convinced that she has acted with great humility and self-sacrifice.
 She unsparingly dedicates all her loving feelings, all her soul, to palliate and calm the most violent pains of the wounded, by caring like a mother and instilling patriotic feelings.
 With her soft and sweet voice, she raises the moral strength of the poor soldiers who are badly injured and gives them the strength to endure their pain.
 Even the most gravely injured ones, as a result of the delighting inspirations of the ladies who care for them, surrender themselves to our surgical operation with a high resignation.
-Even at the time of the surgery, they await the comforting voices of their savior angels, and they seek and find the courage to look with disdain at the scalpel (lancet) pain or the burning (painful) sensation of the (surgical) instruments in the eyes of the compassion nurses.
+Even at the time of the surgery, they await the comforting voices of their savior angels, and they seek and find the courage to look with disdain at the scalpel’s pain or the burning sensation of the surgical instruments in the eyes of the compassion nurses.
 The steadfast and brave Turkish lady, holding the hands of her soldier brothers, inspires him with confidence and, in particular, patience and endurance.
-After the dressing is over, the sick little soldiers [in Turkish “-cik, -cık” which means little for make a word more friendly, especially we use the word “mehmetçik”, which means literally “little Mehmed (Muhammad)”.
-It is used for Turkish soldier.] thank their beloved nurses with sweet and contented looks, who (nurses) make them forget the pain of their wounds with their expressive and sometimes the words which are full of sweet hopes for the country".
+After the dressing is over, the poor sick soldiers thank their beloved nurses with sweet and contented looks, the ones who make them forget the pain of their wounds with their expressive and sometimes the words which are full of sweet hopes for the country.

-Nurses properly cared for the daily treatment of more than 350 injured soldiers.
-During an eight-hour shift around the clock, they provided a comprehensive treatment, dressed the wounds, stopped bleeding, and even performed anesthesia for operation-wounded candidates in time of rush.
-Above the nurses' clinical care contributions, Dr. Yahub emphasizes the nurses' national contribution as women's representatives of Ottoman society.
-He also takes advantage of his paper to send a message to his European colleagues who may be underestimating the level of the Red Crescent's nursing quality:
+Nurses diligently cared for the daily treatment of over 350 injured soldiers at a time.
+During an eight-hour shift at any time around the clock, they provided a comprehensive treatment, dressed the wounds, stemmed bleeding, and even administered anesthesia for operations at peak times.
+Beyond the nurses’ contributions to clinical care, Yahub emphasized their national contribution to Ottoman society.
+He also used his paper to send a message to European colleagues underestimating the level of the Red Crescent’s nursing quality: